Alesrr/terra-diffusion-compat/README.md

 following a square-root curve off the bottom of the world.
 The density function declares `[-4096, 4096]` instead of `[-64, 1024]`, matching what tall worlds actually produce.

-The mod id is `terra-diffusion-compat` on Fabric and `terra_diffusion_compat` on NeoForge (NeoForge ids cannot contain hyphens).
+The mod id is `terra-diffusion-compat` on Fabric and `terra_diffusion_compat` on NeoForge.
 Either way it is a different id from upstream's, so this jar installs alongside upstream's rather than colliding with it.

 The resource namespace is deliberately left as `terrain-diffusion-mc`, so biomes, dimensions